 Stakeholder How the Board Engages Shareholders The Company's shareholders are key stakeholders and the Board places great importance on communication with them.
 The Board welcomes all shareholders' views and aims to act fairly between all shareholders.
 The Chairman, Manager and Company's broker regularly meet with current and prospective shareholders to discuss performance and shareholder feedback is discussed by the Directors at Board meetings.
 In addition, the Chairman meets with major shareholders in the absence of representatives of the Manager, as necessary.
 Regular updates are provided to shareholders through the Annual Report, Half Yearly Report, Manager's monthly factsheets, Company announcements, including daily net asset value announcements, and the Company's website.
-In normal years, the Company's Annual General Meeting provides a forum, both formal and informal, for shareholders to meet and discuss issues with the Directors and Manager.
-Manager The Investment Manager's Report details the key investment decisions taken during the year.
+In normal years, the Company's Annual General Meeting provides a forum, both forma and informal, for shareholders to meet and discuss issues with the Directors and Manager.
+Manager The Investment Manager's Report on pages 9 and 10 details the key investment decisions taken during the year.
 The Investment Manager has continued to manage the Company's assets in accordance with the mandate provided by shareholders, with the oversight of the Board.
 The Board regularly reviews the Company's performance against its investment objective and the Board undertakes an annual strategy review to ensure that the Company is positioned well for the future delivery of its objective for its stakeholders.
 The Board receives presentations from the Investment Manager at every Board meeting to help it to exercise effective oversight of the Investment Manager and the Company's strategy.
-The Board, through the Management Engagement Committee, formally reviews the performance of the Manager at least annually.
+The Board, through the Management Engagement Committee, formally reviews the performance of the Manager at least annually and further details are provided on page 35.